Anubhavdxt/qa_ai_agent/Documentation.md

 ### 2. Scalability:

-• Use Langchain to attach different chains (e.g. Prompt chain -> Answer chain).
+- Use Langchain to attach different chains (e.g. Prompt chain -> Answer chain).
-• Use Langsmith to understand, debug and monitor the app better.
+- Use Langsmith to understand, debug and monitor the app better.
-• Use a vector DB to generate vector embeddings for better search functionality
+- Use a vector DB to generate vector embeddings for better search functionality.
+- Improve the accuracy of the responses for larger content.

 ### 3. Model Optimization: